anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Year A: hardly begun
 * Year B: hardly begun
-* Year C: complete from Easter Day onwards.
+* Year C: complete from Easter Day onwards
-* Festivals: hardly begun
+* Festivals: complete between 14 September and 18 October

 ## The Bible and the lectionary